Skip to main content

 Everyone studied had at least one risk factor for progression to severe COVID-19.
 The most common risk factors among study participants included:

-• A body mass index (BMI) of 25 or more
+• A body mass index (BMI) of more than 25

 • Current cigarette smoking